NCFR Recognizes Elma I. Lorenzo-Blanco and Coauthors for Outstanding Family Research

 The award is given in memory of Reuben Hill, who had a distinguished career as a university professor and pioneered the scholarly study of family.
 Dr. Hill is remembered for his determination to promote high-quality research and advance theory about families with the intent of producing practical benefits for families.

-Dr. Lorenzo-Blanco and her team will be recognized for their achievement at a special Awards Ceremony during the 2020 NCFR Annual Conference on Friday, Nov.
+Dr. Lorenzo-Blanco and her team were recognized for their achievement at a special Awards Ceremony during the 2020 NCFR Annual Conference on Friday, Nov.
 13, 2020 at 5:15 – 6:15 p.m.
 CT.

 The National Council on Family Relations is the premier professional association for the multidisciplinary understanding of families.
 NCFR has a membership of nearly 3,000 family researchers, practitioners and educators.
 For more information on the National Council on Family Relations or its scholarly publications, visit the NCFR website at ncfr.org.